House envy: it stops you in your tracks and it makes you think….

 What do we want?
 What can we afford?
 How can it be better?

-Even a tidy up will improve everyday spatial experiences.
-But a more radical approach, such as an extension, new fixtures fittings or new technology will address the potential of the space.
+Tidying up will improve the look and feel of a space but a more radical approach, such as adding an extension, new fixtures fittings or new technology, will further develop its potential.

-A (re-)designed home is a better organised, ordered and functional space.
-And that makes you feel good.
-As seen on TV design will add value to your home and joy to your life There is such a thing as self-enhancement – by design.
+And if that makes you feel good it will add value to your home and joy to your life

 ‘House envy’ sells interior design magazines.

-It is gratifying, flattering and hugely satisfying when someone admires our home.
-We see it is a validation of our worth, our taste and experience – and of how well we look after it.
+It is always gratifying, flattering and hugely satisfying when someone admires our home.
+We see it is a validation of our worth, our taste and experience.

 People who are proud of their home are keen to share their story with others.
-That is why every “Before” and “After” renovation shows what can be achieved through effort, determination and an end-goal.
+Every “Before” and “After” renovation shows what can be achieved through effort, determination and an end-goal.

 Wealthy people use design to project their status.
 Their home must say: this is me.